In this article:

 Start by making a list of the lenders that offer loans that meet your criteria.
 Consider the minimum and maximum loan amounts, terms and interest rates that each lender advertises.
 If you can find information about their typical credit score requirements, that can help you narrow the list.

-Experian's CreditMatch™ service can also match you with multiple lenders and loan offers based on your credit profile.
+Experian's CreditMatch™ service can also provide you with multiple lenders and loan offers based on your credit profile.

 3. Apply For and Accept a Loan